openbmc/openbmc/poky/documentation/ref-manual/resources.rst

 Mailing lists
 =============

-A number of mailing lists maintained by the Yocto Project exist as well as related OpenEmbedded mailing lists for discussion, patch submission and announcements.
+There are multiple mailing lists maintained by the Yocto Project as well as related OpenEmbedded mailing lists for discussion, patch submission and announcements.
 To subscribe to one of the following mailing lists, click on the appropriate URL in the following list and follow the